About the course

 How school placements work

-You will be assigned a Home School from our alliance of schools and this is where you will begin and end your training.
+You will be assigned a Home School from our alliance and this is where you will begin and end your training year.
 Following a period of induction in the SCITT you will spend the majority of your time in the classroom developing effective classroom pedagogy.
 Through a structured programme of observation, joint planning and joint delivery of lessons you will gradually build up to whole class teaching.
 You will work alongside outstanding practitioners and will be supported by highly trained mentors, all of whom are committed to ensuring the very best experience and outcomes for their trainees.

 Allocation to your home school within the alliance will been based on a number of criteria: